+These days, Google is much more than just Google Search.
+Now, Google offers several Google products, including the Google Marketing Platform.
 Back in 2018, Google consolidated both DoubleClick, a digital ad management system, and Google Analytics 360 Suite.
 For new users, the unification of these resources has become the powerful marketing solutions that make up today’s Google Marketing Platform.
-We’ll tell you everything you need to know about it in this article.
+We’ll tell you everything you need to know about the Google Marketing suite in this article.

 Google Marketing Features

-The combination of both DoubleClick and Google Analytics 360 Suite brought along improved features to make the overall user experience better.
+The combination of both DoubleClick and Google Analytics 360 Suite brought along improved features to improve the overall user experience.

 New Product Branding